 Career development today and in the future of work stands on the foundation of lifelong, continuous learning.
-We are in a world where each of us has to consciously invest in our own career development.
+Knowing how to choose career development courses and journeys is a skill we must develop to be relevant in a world where each of us has to consciously invest in our own career development.
 Gone are the days when our careers depended on the college degrees we earned.
 Now, college is just the starting point of preparation for our career development and we have to continuously upgrade our knowledge, skills and mindsets to adapt to newer and newer shifts in job requirements.

 In such an environment therefore, it is more important than ever that we understand how to choose the right mix of learning opportunities to steer our own career development.
 The widespread understanding of how critical it is to learn has also given rise to a mind-boggling array of learning opportunities – from millions of online courses on platforms like Coursera and Udemy to thousands of learning apps-on-demand which fit into your pocket via your smartphones and a mushrooming of professionals who promise to customize your learning experience!

-How then are you to decide which of these learning opportunities fits in with your career development goals and how are you to choose the right career development courses for yourself?
+How then are you to decide which of these learning opportunities fits in with your career development goals and how are you to choose career development courses which meet your needs and plans?